Virginia Tech vs. South Dakota State Predictions & Picks - Women's NCAA Tournament Second Round

 Virginia Tech Performance Insights

-- The Hokies are outscoring opponents by 15.8 points per game with a +504 scoring differential overall.
-They put up 72.1 points per game (57th in college basketball) and give up 56.3 per outing (21st in college basketball).
+- The Hokies' +504 scoring differential (outscoring opponents by 15.8 points per game) is a result of scoring 72.1 points per game (57th in college basketball) while giving up 56.3 per contest (21st in college basketball).

-- With 68.9 points per game in ACC contests, Virginia Tech is posting 3.2 fewer points per game in conference games compared to its season average (72.1 PPG).
+- Offensively, Virginia Tech is scoring 68.9 points per game this year in conference contests.
+As a comparison, its season average (72.1 points per game) is 3.2 PPG higher.

-- The Hokies are scoring 75.8 points per game when playing at home.
-In away games, they are averaging 67.1 points per contest.

-- In their last 10 games, the Hokies have been racking up 67.8 points per game, an average that's slightly lower than the 72.1 they've scored over the course of the 2022-23 season.
+- The Hokies have seen a decrease in scoring lately, racking up 67.8 points per game in their last 10 outings, 4.3 points fewer than the 72.1 they've scored this season.

 South Dakota State Performance Insights

-- The Jackrabbits have a +634 scoring differential, topping opponents by 18.7 points per game.
-They're putting up 78.9 points per game, 13th in college basketball, and are giving up 60.2 per contest to rank 73rd in college basketball.
+- The Jackrabbits outscore opponents by 18.7 points per game (posting 78.9 points per game, 13th in college basketball, and giving up 60.2 per contest, 73rd in college basketball) and have a +634 scoring differential.

-- The Jackrabbits are averaging 83.7 points per contest in their previous 10 games, compared to their season average of 78.9.
+- The Jackrabbits have played better offensively over their previous 10 games, generating 83.7 points per contest, 4.8 more than their season average of 78.9.

 © 2023 Data Skrive.
 All rights reserved.